vipulnaik/diet-exercise-health/notes/health-profile.md

 Last major update: October 27, 2023

-Last pass of full document review (with updates and corrections where needed): March 12, 2024
+Last pass of full document review (with updates and corrections where needed): May 17, 2024

 This is the health profile for Vipul Naik.
 It is updated periodically.
 It does not include details of specific